-Angola is one of the emerging economies in the southern Africa region, with large mineral and petroleum reserves, and high rates of economy growth, in particular since the end of the 23-year civil war in 2002.
-However, the latest UNDP Human Development Index locates Angola in 148th position (out of 187 countries), which places this country in the low human development category.
+Angola is one of Southern Africa’s emerging economies, with large mineral and petroleum reserves, and high rates of economy growth, in particular since the end of the 23-year civil war in 2002.
+However, the latest UNDP Human Development Index ranks Angola in the 148th position (out of 187 countries), placing it under the low human development category.

-Since 2007, OCHA ROSA has been supporting various activities in Angola, including:
+Since 2007, OCHA ROSA has supported various activities in Angola, including:

-- The development of the national contingency plan for humanitarian emergencies, as well as the revision of the plan and the establishment of an inter-agency coordination mechanism;
+- Developing a National Contingency Plan for humanitarian emergencies, revision of the Plan, and establishing an inter-agency coordination mechanism;

-- The issuing of Situation Reports on various humanitarian situations, including floods and drought;
+- Issuing Situation Reports on various humanitarian situations, including floods and drought;

-- The development of a draft response plan to address the needs of Angolan nationals expelled from DRC (in collaboration with UNHCR);
+- Developing a draft response plan to address the needs of Angolan nationals expelled from the DRC (in collaboration with UNHCR);

 - Reviewing of Emergency Preparedness and Response Information Management Systems and implementing the recommendations with the assistance of a consultant hired through UNDP